Human–animal communication: Other animal training

 Humans teach animals specific responses for specific conditions or stimuli.
 Training may be for purposes such as companionship, detection, protection, research and entertainment.
 During training humans communicate their wishes with positive or negative reinforcement.
 After training is finished the human communicates by giving signals with words, whistles, gestures, body language, etc.

+Captive elephants can remember tone, melody, and recognise more than 20 command words.

 APOPO has trained Southern giant pouched rats to communicate to humans the presence of land mines, by scratching the ground, and tuberculosis in medical samples.
 They identify 40% more cases of tuberculosis than clinics do, an extra 12,000 cases from 2007 to 2017.
 They have identified 100,000 mines from 2003 to 2017, certifying 2,200 ha as mine-free.
 They are accurate enough that the human trainers run on the land after removing the mines which rats have identified.

-Rats (Wistar, Rattus norvegicus) have been taught to distinguish and respond differently to different human faces.
+Brown rats (specifically Rattus norvegicus var.
+Wistar) have been taught to distinguish and respond differently to different human faces.

 Patricia McConnell found that handlers around the world, speaking 16 languages, working with camels, dogs, donkeys, horses and water buffalo, all use long sounds with a steady pitch to tell animals to go more slowly (whoa, euuuuuu), and they use short repeated sounds, often rising in pitch, to speed them up or bring them to the handler (Go, Go, Go, claps, clicks).
 Chimpanzees, dogs, gulls, horses, rats, roosters, sheep and sparrows all use similar short repeated sounds to tell others of the same species to come closer.

 Even fish, which lack a neocortex, have been taught to distinguish and respond differently to different human faces (archerfish) or styles of music (goldfish and koi).

 Molluscs, with totally different brain designs, have been taught to distinguish and respond to symbols (cuttlefish and octopus), and have been taught that food behind a clear barrier cannot be eaten (squid).

 A harbor seal, Hoover learned to speak several phrases in understandable English as a pup from his human foster parent and used these in appropriate circumstances during his later life at the New England Aquarium until he died in 1985.
 Other talking animals have been studied, though they did not always use their phrases in meaningful contexts.